Ferrari World theme park was opened to the visitors in Yas Island in 2010. Credit: GagliardiPhotography via Shutterstock.

 Subsequently, Warner Bros.
 Movie World commenced operations in 2018, followed by CLYMB Abu Dhabi, an indoor adventure destination, in 2019.

-In 2021, Etihad Arena, the largest indoor entertainment venue, and Yas Bay Waterfront entertainment and retail centre were opened to the public.
+In 2021, the Etihad Arena, the largest indoor entertainment venue, and Yas Bay Waterfront entertainment and retail centre were opened to the public.

-Yas Bay Waterfront features Pier71, and a 3km Boardwalk, together with various world-class dining, leisure and entertainment brands.
+Yas Bay Waterfront features Pier71 and a 3km Boardwalk, together with various world-class dining, leisure and entertainment brands.

-Aldar Properties, in collaboration with Diamond Developers, introduced The Sustainable City – Yas Island, an eco-conscious community that redefines living standards for residents in Abu Dhabi by prioritising sustainability in January 2023.
+Aldar Properties, in collaboration with Diamond Developers, introduced the Sustainable City – Yas Island, an eco-conscious community that redefines living standards for residents in Abu Dhabi by prioritising sustainability, in January 2023.

 In May 2023, SeaWorld Yas Island, Abu Dhabi, the inaugural Marine Life Theme Park in the region, commenced operations, featuring five indoor levels across a vast expanse of 183,000m².

-Ferrari World Abu Dhabi, Yas Marina Hotel, and Yas Mall details
+Ferrari World Abu Dhabi, Yas Marina Hotel and Yas Mall details

-Ramboll was the structural and facade consultant.
-Construction of the park was completed between November 2008 and November 2010 and was officially inaugurated in December 2010.
+The park includes a 200,000m² roof, which also features a 65m x 48.5m Ferrari logo and a glazed funnel.
+Construction of the park was completed between November 2008 and November 2010, and was officially inaugurated in December 2010.

 The 500-room, 85,000m² Yas Marina Hotel consists of two, 12-storey curvilinear towers connected by a sculpted-steel monocoque bridge and a 217m canopy.
 The bridge passes over the Grand Prix F1 racing track.